 Traumatic atresia of the cervix.-The opening is made by means of a sharp bistoury, the cervix being steadied by means of a volsella.
 A small circular portion may be cut out, and the raw surfaces swabbed with perchloride of iron.
 The after-treatment is important.
 A glass tube should be worn for a few weeks in order to prevent the part from closing.
+Hypertrophic elongation of the cervix.-Amputation of part of the cervix is performed.
+Either of two methods may be employed.

-Fig. 27.-Operation for enlarging the os externum by the removal of a wedge-shaped mass from the cervix.
+FIG. 27.-Operation for enlarging the os externum by the removal of a wedge-shaped mass from the cervix.
 (MARTIN.)

-- 1. Application of sutures after removal of tissue. - 2.
+Application of sutures after removal of tissue.
 Appearance of cervix after sutures are tied.